 First, get a soft cloth with some ethanol or some other anhydrous alcohol, and wipe the blade.
-Use another soft cloth with a little bit of sword oil (clove oil is ideal), and wipe the blade.
+Use another soft cloth with a little bit of sword oil on it (clove oil is ideal), and wipe the blade.
 For the guard and edge, wipe gently with a soft cloth with a very small amount of sword oil.

-I will also list some common mistakes.
+We will also list some common mistakes when maintaining Iaito.

-- Putting Uchiko(dusting power) on the Iaito Sword
+1. Putting Uchiko(dusting power) on the Iaito Sword

-- Taking it apart
+3. Taking it apart

-Japanese swords, which have been made with the correct skills, have many important features that are put in when it was made.
+Japanese swords, which have been made with skill, have many important features and qualities that are added as the sword is made.
 Sometimes these can be seen, but often they are hidden.
-Sometimes certain maintenance work may seem easy, but it may cause bad effects if you are not careful.
+Sometimes certain maintenance work may seem easy, but it may affect parts of the sword you are not even aware of.
 So please take extra caution in dealing with swords, including the Iaito Sword.

 |Did you like what you've just read?
 Check this out.|